Jesús A. Villamor: Philippine Army Air Corps

+Battle of Zablan Field

-Eight hours after the attack on Pearl Harbor, December 8, 1941 10:00am PST, bombers and fighters of the Imperial Japanese Army and Navy took off from Takao Airbase in Formosa and attacked sites around Baguio and Iba Airfield in Zambales, with the second wave attacking Clark Air Base and Naval Station Sangley Point.
-The following day, the FEAF's capabilities were crippled as it found half of its aircraft inventory destroyed, the Japanese in turn only lost 7 aircraft in the two days of raids giving them practical air superiority over Northern Luzon.
+Eight hours after the attack on Pearl Harbor on December 8, 1941 10:00 am PST, bombers and fighters of the Imperial Japanese Army and Navy took off from Takao Airbase in Japanese-held Formosa and targeted sites around Baguio and Iba Airfield in Zambales, with a second wave attacking Clark Air Base and Naval Station Sangley Point.
+The next day, the FEAF's capabilities were crippled with half of its air assets destroyed, with the Japanese losing only seven aircraft in the two-day raid, giving them practical air superiority over northern Luzon.